Consultation and safety representation

 Record keeping

-Keeping records will help you when checking to see if measures are implemented.
-You may keep records of any safety and health issues.
-This includes those not discovered during an inspection.
-Notes should be kept of relevant information supplied by the employer.
+Safety representatives may maintain records of any safety and health matter found to be unsatisfactory, whether discovered during an inspection or not.
+A note should be kept of relevant information supplied by the employer.

 Electing safety representatives

-The number of safety representatives elected depends on the:
+The number of safety representatives elected depends on:

 It is recommended that you serve a term of 3 years, to benefit from the training received.
 You can be re-elected when your term ends.